HuiyingZz/NDDPlus/NDD+.md

 BiS general defence. +5% Speed as Sweet spot.
 No need to worry about durability.

+# Hotbar Recommonds:

-# Hotbar Recommonds (Not have to get them but it's such a good-to-have):
+  Not have to get them but it's such a good-to-have

 - **Any *Recoil* item**